Malcolm DeCamp, M.D.

 Lung Cancer Expert Medical Advisory Panel, Scientific Advisory Committee, Scientific and Medical Editorial Review Panel

-Dr. Malcolm DeCamp is the Fowler McCormick Professor of Surgery in the Feinberg School of Medicine at Northwestern University and chief of the Division of Thoracic Surgery at Northwestern Memorial Hospital.
-He also holds a joint appointment as professor of pulmonary medicine.
-His clinical efforts are centered on thoracic oncology, a field dominated by lung cancer.
-Additionally, one-third of his clinical practice is devoted to interventions for advanced lung disease including lung transplantation and lung volume reduction surgery (LVRS).
+Dr. DeCamp holds the K. Craig Kent Chair in Strategic Leadership and is Professor of Surgery and Chair of the Division of Cardiothoracic Surgery at the University of Wisconsin School of Medicine and Public Health.
+He was previously the Fowler McCormick Professor of Surgery and Professor of Pulmonary Medicine in the Feinberg School of Medicine at Northwestern University and Chief of the Division of Thoracic Surgery at Northwestern Memorial Hospital from 2009 to 2018.
+His clinical efforts are centered on thoracic oncology, a field dominated by lung and esophageal cancer.
+Additionally, one third of his clinical practice is devoted to interventions for advanced lung disease including lung transplantation and lung volume reduction surgery (LVRS).